 The Trust is classified as a Qualified Settlement Fund pursuant to the Internal Revenue Code and Regulations thereunder (the Code).
 In general, a Qualified Settlement Fund is subject to federal income taxes based on modified gross income, as defined by the Code.
+Income tax expense is estimated and includes amounts payable as receivable under current federal income taxes.

-For the years ended December 31, 2021 and 2020, the Trust did not incur any federal income tax liability.
-During the years ended December 31, 2021 and 2020 the Trust generated a net operating loss of approximately \$2,998,000 and \$7,912,000, respectively.
-As of December 31, 2021, the Trust has accumulated net operating loss (NOL) carryforwards totaling \$14,246,000.
-These NOL carryforwards expire, if not utilized, at various dates beginning in 2038 and ending in 2041.
+For the years ended December 31, 2022 and 2021, the Trust did not incur any federal income tax liability.
+During the years ended December 31, 2022 and 2021 the Trust generated a net operating loss of approximately \$1,407,945 and \$2,998,000, respectively.
+As of December 31, 2022, the Trust has accumulated net operating loss (NOL) carryforwards totaling \$18,651,831.
+These NOL carryforwards expire, if not utilized, at various dates beginning in 2038 and ending in 2042.
 At this time, the Trust does not anticipate generating taxable income to be offset by these net operating losses.
 As disclosed in Note 2 to the special-purpose financial statements, the Trust does not record a provision for (or benefit from) deferred taxes.
 Accordingly, there is no provision for a deferred tax asset associated with net operating losses.